loveencounterflow/hollerith-legacy/README.md

 database, any phrase with a subject that is a list with a single element will be transformed into a phrase where the subject is simply that single element.**
-Depending on your needs, you may not want boxed subjects to be unboxed for you, so you may create a phrasestream with `unbox: false` to prevent that.
+Depending on your needs, you may not want boxed subjects to be unboxed for you, so you may create a phrasestream with `unbox: false` to prevent that (see below).

 ● Since all subjects are now lists, **it is a small step to use typed subjects and objects**, as in `[ [ 'glyph', '月', ], 'reading', [ 'zh:py/bare', 'yue', ] ]`.